tom-van-wijk/ecoli_serotyper/README.md

 -	python v2.7.x
 -	python libraries as listed in the import section of ecoli_serotyper.py
 -	Blast v2.6.0+
--	The reference directory in this contaning the H-database and O-database
+-	The reference directory supplied with this repository contaning the H-database and O-database

 #### INSTALLATION